joschkabirk/docker-template/README.md

 - create repo
 - add Dockerfile
-- add CI/CD workflow
+- add basic CI/CD workflow
-- add the Dockerhub API key
+- add the Dockerhub API key and username to the repository secrets

+## Versioning your images
+- add additional CI/CD workflow for tagged commits

 ## Pulling the image to Maxwell
 - setup of env variables